 Report on Other Legal and Regulatory Requirements (continued)

-Further, as required by the UAE Federal Law No. 48 of 2023 (previously Federal Law No. 6 of 2007, as amended), we report that we have obtained all the information and explanation we considered necessary for the purpose of our audit.
+Further, as required by the UAE Federal Decree Law No. (48) of 2023, we report that we have obtained all the information and explanation we considered necessary for the purpose of our audit.

 GRANT THORNTON UAE